dfmedina/data_analysis_visualization/readme.md

 Description:  Ticker code for each company and associated market
 Header: Symbol, Name, LastSale, MarketCap, ADR TSO, Country, IPOyear, Sector, Industry, Summary Quote

+Queries:

+Company with the largest number of shares in the last year Company with the lowest number of shares in the last year Market with better performance in the last year